This is now an archive web site. Some is still relevant as at March 2026 but some is purely of historic interest.

-For 2023 (and 2024 ...) - we are now fully retired from IT training.
-We have made many, many friends over 25 years of teaching about Python, Tcl, Perl, PHP, Lua, Java, C and C++ - and MySQL, Linux and Solaris/SunOS too.
-Our training notes are now very much out of date, but due to upward compatability most of our examples remain operational and even relevant ad you are welcome to make us if them "as seen" and at your own risk.
+Lisa and I (Graham) are now fully retired from IT training.We have made many friends over 30 years of teaching about Python, Tcl, Perl, PHP, Lua, Java, C and C++ - and MySQL, Apache, Linux and Solaris/SunOS too.
+Our training notes are out of date, but with upward compatability some examples remain operational and relevant.
+You are welcome to make use of them "as seen", at your own risk.
+We now live in what was our training centre in Melksham - happy to meet with former delegates here - but do check ahead before coming round.
+We remain active, enjoying the times that we are retired but still healthy enough in mind and body to do things!

 I am also active in many other area and still look after a lot of web sites - you can find an index ((here)) |